kitschpatrol/svelte-tweakpane-ui/readme.md

 ## Overview

-🎛️ **_Svelte Tweakpane UI_** wraps user-interface elements from the excellent [Tweakpane](https://tweakpane.github.io/docs/) library in a collection of 31 idiomatic, reactive, type-safe, carefully-crafted, and obsessively-documented [Svelte](https://svelte.dev) components.
+🎛️ **_Svelte Tweakpane UI_** wraps user-interface elements from the excellent [Tweakpane](https://tweakpane.github.io/docs/) library in a collection of <!-- component-count -->31<!-- /component-count --> idiomatic, reactive, type-safe, carefully-crafted, and obsessively-documented [Svelte](https://svelte.dev) components.

 The library makes it easy to quickly and declaratively add knobs and dials to your projects using components that feel like they were made for Svelte.
 It also augments Tweakpane with a few [extra features](https://kitschpatrol.com/svelte-tweakpane-ui/docs/features) for your convenience and enjoyment.